Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: algebras

 The algebra is called a \textit{cyclic} $A_{\infty}$ \textit{algebra} when the operators $M_n$ have the following cyclic properties:

 where $\Phi_1, \ldots, \Phi_n,$ and $\Phi_{n+1}$ are elements of $\mathcal{H}$.

-To describe all the $A_{\infty}$ relations, it is convenient to use the \textit{coalgebra representation}.\footnote{ The coalgebra representation of $A_\infty$ algebras is explained in detail, for example, in appendix~A of~\cite{Erler:2015uba} and in~\cite{Koyama:2020qfb}.
+To describe all the $A_{\infty}$ relations, it is convenient to use the \textit{coalgebra representation}.\footnote{ The coalgebra representation of $A_\infty$ algebras is explained in detail, e.g.~in appendix~A of Ref.~\cite{Erler:2015uba} and in Ref.~\cite{Koyama:2020qfb}.
 We mostly follow the conventions used in these papers. } In the coalgebra representation, we consider linear operators acting on $T \mathcal{H}$ defined by

 Associated with $c_n$ which is a map from $\mathcal{H}^{\otimes n}$ to $\mathcal{H}$, we define an operator $\bm{c}_n$ acting on $T \mathcal{H}$ as follows:

 where $\pi_n$ is the projection operator onto $\mathcal{H}^{\otimes n}$, $\mathbb{I}$ is the identity operator on $\mathcal{H}$, and $\mathbb{I}^{\otimes n}$ is defined by